Kindly sent over by New Dram Drinker, I’ve been excited to try this one since hearing about the release.

 There’s little evidence of the herbal qualities from the nose, but the mild chilli spiciness does remain consistent.
 A tingling on the tongue and a nice warmth on the chest.

 Finish: Spicy and warming, with a rich deep sweetness to balance beautifully.
-A very slight drying at the back of the tongue.
+Very slight drying at the back of the tongue.
 So very moreish!